 (4) The Company is required to put up collateral for any futures contracts that are entered.
 The amount of collateral that is required is determined by the exchange on which it is traded.
 The Company currently puts up cash and U.S. Treasury Bonds to satisfy this collateral requirement.

 The current credit exposure of the Company’s derivative contracts is limited to the fair value at the reporting date.
 Credit risk is managed by entering into transactions with creditworthy counterparties and obtaining collateral where appropriate and customary.
 The Company also attempts to minimize its exposure to credit risk through the use of various credit monitoring techniques.
-Approximately _____% of the net credit exposure for the Company from derivative contracts is with investment-grade counterparties.. . .
+Approximately _____% of the net credit exposure for the Company from derivative contracts is with investment-grade counterparties.

+(5) The Company’s credit exposure related to outstanding derivatives contracts reported in “Other” consist of Treasury Lock and Forward contracts of $____ and $____, respectively.

+(6) The Company’s non-derivative off-balance sheet exposures consist of loan commitments, standby letters of credits, and financial guarantees and in accordance with Statutory Accounting Principles are not recorded on the Company’s balance sheet.
+The amounts shown do not necessarily reflect actual future settlement value but rather the maximum liability the Company may incur from these contracts.
+The amounts shown for loan commitments and letters of credit represent the total credit available to be drawn upon with these instruments.
+The amounts shown for financial guarantees represent the Company’s guarantee to pay the balance of the Affiliate’s note payable due to an unrelated shareholder.
+The Company does not anticipate any material losses from its off-balance sheet arrangements.

+(7) Approximately ____% of the Company’s all premium receivables are due from policyholders which reside in the state of Missouri.
+The Company is in good standing with the Missouri Department of Insurance and is not aware of any circumstances which would impair its ability to continue operating within the state of Missouri.
+Approximately, ___% of mortgage loan assets, totaling $___, are due from a single borrower which operates in the biomedical industry within the state of Kansas.
+Were there to be a downturn within this economic space and the borrower becomes delinquent, the Company would have the ability to seize collateral of $___.
+The borrower is current on its mortgage payments and the Company is not aware of any circumstances which would indicate the borrower will be unable to meet its debt service obligations.

 https://naiconline.sharepoint.com/teams/FRSStatutoryAccounting/National Meetings/A. National Meeting Materials/2024/03-16-24 Spring National Meeting/Exposures/24-12 - Updates to SSAP No 27.docx